ReddingLab/smtools/README.rst

 Single Molecule analysis Tools
 ------------------------------

-This package contains tools analysis package of the `Redding Lab`_, at the University of Cailfornia, San Francisco.
+This package contains a package written for the analysis of single molecule data by the `Redding Lab`_, at the University of Cailfornia, San Francisco.

 .. _Redding Lab: https://www.reddinglab.com